Skip to main content

 3. Short Orders: Unfilled sell orders

-PIM for active position is using with mark rate.
-PIM for orders are calculated using order rates.
+PIM for the active position is calculated using the mark rate.
+PIM for orders is calculated using order rates.

 The calculation evaluates worst-case margin requirements for both long and short sides: